Omarzintan/bumblebee-ai/CONTRIBUTING.md

         'hello_world'
     ]
    ```
-5) When you run `python main.py` from the bumblebee folder, you should see that the `intents.json` file is regenerated and the model is retrained.
+5) If you are using the neural-network-based approach as the decision strategy, when you run `python main.py` from the bumblebee folder, you should see that the `intents.json` file is regenerated and the model is retrained.
 Now when you say "Bumblebee" and Bumblebee asks "how may I help you?" you can say any sentence similar to the sentence `patterns` you defined in your `hello_world.py` file and the action for your feature should be executed!
+Note: If you are using the rule-based approach as the decision strategy, make sure what you say to Bumblebee contains at least one of the phrases you listed in the `self.patterns`.

 ## Useful information for creating new features.
 ### Using the bumblebee_api to store global variables across features.